 - By mail (If you got our letter)

-Because your residence address is on your driver license, make sure it’s updated.
+Because your residence address is on your driver license, make sure it’s up to date.
 If needed, please change your address before you renew.

 If you renew before you’re 21 your new license will be in the vertical format for minors.
 To get a horizontal-format license, you must be 21 years old.

+- Twin/Triplet registry – When you renew you'll be asked if you’re a twin or triplet.
+Answering this question is voluntary.
 We share this information with the University of Washington Twin Registry.
-The Registry will contact you and ask if you’d like to join the Twin Registry.
-Periodically, as a Twin Registry member you may be invited to participate in scientific studies developed by prominent scientists from around the world.
+They'll contact you and ask if you’d like to join the Twin Registry.
+As a Twin Registry member you may be invited to participate in scientific studies developed by prominent scientists from around the world.
 Learn more about this exciting program on the UW Twin Registry website.